Grokepeer/Hermod/README.md

 Once the service is started and printed "Waiting on port..." the DB is ready to receive requests.

-## API v0.2.0
+## API v0.3.0
-To access Hermod API the Client needs to establish a TCP connection to Hermod on port 2088.
+To access Hermod API the Client needs to establish a TCP connection to Hermod on port 2088 and send "auth: "token"" with the right token to be authenticated or none if no authentication is needed or available.
 Once the connection is established successfully the host will send:
 ```
-Hermod - Connection established (v0.0.0, v0.0.0)
+Hermod - Connection established (v0.0.0, v0.0.0, Auth)
 ```

-With the first v0.0.0 being the host version and the second being the API version that the host is using.
+With the first v0.0.0 being the host version and the second being the API version that the host is using and then Auth or noAuth depending on wether the guest authenticated successfully as super-user.
 It is noteworthy to know that for a Client to connect only the API version needs to be matching as that dictates how the server will interact with the client.

+#### Superuser note:
+A user who successfully authenticates as superuser can create and delete tables, use sup commands (such as gettab and getlen), delete records and override their content when calling a set query on an existing record.

 #### Security note:
 The connection between host and client **is not encrypted** so all data shared between them is interceptable by any entity that has access to the network of the machines involved.